chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 ## Use Existing Private Supermarket with Automate HA

-You can register a Supermarket with Automate HA in an on-premises setup.
-You can refer to the integration page of [Supermarket with Automate HA](/automate/supermarket_with_automate_ha/).
+If you are using private instance of Supermarket with Chef Backend, you can refer to [Supermarket with Automate HA](/automate/supermarket_with_automate_ha/) to ensure that your same private instance of Supermarket works with Automate HA cluster.